iporepos/plans/_sources/files_index.rst.txt

    Check out the :ref:`api` page a full reference of code documentation.

-.. admonition:: System components reference
+.. admonition:: System components index
    :class: seealso

-   Check out the full reference for variables and parameters at the :ref:`system` page.
+   Check out the full reference for variables and parameters at the :ref:`system-index` page.

 .. include:: ./includes/files_list.rst